BrowserStackCE/browserstack-examples-nightwatchjs/README.md

     set BROWSERSTACK_ACCESS_KEY=<browserstack-access-key>
     ```

-    Alternatively, you can also hardcode username and access_key objects in the [browserstack.json](resources/conf/caps/browserstack.json) file.
+    Alternatively, you can also hardcode username and access_key objects in the [browserstack.js](resources/conf/runners/browserstack.js) file and [browserstack_local.js](resources/conf/runners/browserstack_local.js) file.

 Note:

--   We have configured a list of test capabilities in the [browserstack.json](resources/conf/caps/browserstack.json) file.
+-   We have configured a list of test capabilities in the [bstackOptions](resources/conf/runners/browserstack.js or resources/conf/runners/browserstack_local.js) file.
 You can certainly update them based on your device / browser test requirements.
 -   The exact test capability values can be easily identified using the [Browserstack Capability Generator](https://browserstack.com/automate/capabilities)

 ## Running Your Tests

 ### Run a specific test on BrowserStack

 In this section, we will run a single test on Chrome browser on Browserstack.
-To change test capabilities for this configuration, please refer to the `single` object in `caps.json` file.

 -   How to run the test?